course-details-portlet

 The candidate

-• can apply advanced knowledge to select and justify appropriate research methods to address relevant issues, as well as conduct a research project.
+• can apply advanced knowledge to select and justify appropriate research methods to address relevant issues, formulate research questions, and conduct a research project.

 • can analyze and discuss research results, reflect on their practical and theoretical significance, and draw conclusions that may form a basis for further investigation.